ankowals/saf/README.md

 As can be seen it uses AssertCore module for validation purposes.
 It supports simple access to every response parameter using notation key.subkey and takes the response from ctx Object with name "response".

+One thing to remember is to always close unused connections so we can avoid situation where SUT will not allow for any more new sessions because the pool of available connections will be used up.
+To do so a RestAssured configuration can be adjusted.
+Please see an excerpt from libs/libCore/HooksSteps.java

+Following configuration is used

+        //adjust default RestAssured config
+        Log.debug("adjusting RestAssured config");
+        int maxConnections = Storage.get("Environment.Active.Rest.http_maxConnections");
+        Log.debug("Setting http.maxConnections to " + maxConnections);
+        System.setProperty("http.maxConnections", "" + maxConnections);

+        Boolean closeIdleConnectionsAfterEachResponseAfter = Storage.get("Environment.Active.Rest.closeIdleConnectionsAfterEachResponseAfter");
+        if ( closeIdleConnectionsAfterEachResponseAfter ) {
+            int idleTime = Storage.get("Environment.Active.Rest.closeIdleConnectionsAfterEachResponseAfter_idleTime");
+            Log.debug("Setting closeIdleConnectionsAfterEachResponseAfter=true with idleTime " + idleTime);
+            RestAssured.config = RestAssured.config().connectionConfig(
+                    new ConnectionConfig().closeIdleConnectionsAfterEachResponseAfter(
+                            idleTime,
+                            TimeUnit.SECONDS)
+            );
+        }

+        Boolean reuseHttpClientInstance = Storage.get("Environment.Active.Rest.reuseHttpClientInstance");
+        if ( reuseHttpClientInstance ) {
+            Log.debug("Setting reuseHttpClientInstance=true");
+            RestAssured.config = RestAssured.config().httpClient(
+                    httpClientConfig().reuseHttpClientInstance()
+            );
+        }

+User can change it if needed for a particular project.
+To do so please edit following parameters in configuration file, for example under src/test/java/config/environment/default.config.
+Default settings are visible below.

+	Environment:{

+	    Default: {

+		    Rest: {
+		    closeIdleConnectionsAfterEachResponseAfter: true,
+		    closeIdleConnectionsAfterEachResponseAfter_idleTime: 10,
+		    reuseHttpClientInstance: true,
+		    http_maxConnections: 100
+		}
+		...

 --------------------------------